carrot-kpi/reality-eth-v3-oracle-template/packages/contracts/CONTRIBUTING.md

   deployment.
 - `RPC_ENDPOINT`: the RPC endpoint that will be used to broadcast transactions.
   This will also determine the network where the deployment will happen.
+- `REALITY_ADDRESS`: the reference Reality.eth contract address that this arbitrator instance will point to.
 - `METADATA`: the initial arbitrator metadata.
 Have a look [here](https://reality.eth.limo/app/docs/html/arbitrators.html#getting-information-about-the-arbitrator).
 - `QUESTION_FEE`: the initial arbitrator question fee, expressed in the target chain's native currency.
+- `DISPUTE_FEE`: the initial arbitrator dispute fee, expressed in the target chain's native currency.

 Once you have one instance of this file for each network you're interested in